minhajthekhan/minhajthekhan.github.io/content/posts/ten-k.md

 These distances may be little to many who are intermediate or expert runners, or to my future self *(hopefully)* when I look back at this life event, but at that moment, I was very proud of this seemingly insignificant achievement.

-Today, I registered myself for the [Berlin Half Marathon in 2026.](https://www.generali-berliner-halbmarathon.de/en/registration/run) Onwards and Upwards!
+Today, I registered myself for the [Berlin Half Marathon in 2026](https://www.generali-berliner-halbmarathon.de/en/registration/run) lottery.
+I hope I get in, finish it, and come back to this blog to appreciate and be grateful at how far I’ve come.
+A man can dream!

 {{< figure src="/10k.jpeg#center" caption="" width="80%" >}}